j-d0g/mistral-7b-nli/models/README.md

 For details on how to train your own models or use downloaded models for inference, refer to:
 - [TRAINING.md](../TRAINING.md) - Fine-tuning instructions
 - [EVALUATION.md](../EVALUATION.md) - Evaluation guidelines

+## Notes

+- The dataset is stored in the Hugging Face repository: `jd0g/nlistral-7b-qlora`
+- The upload and download scripts require a Hugging Face API token in `.env` file (HF_TOKEN)